 How you can contribute

-After logging in, click on Create content and then Resource to add a new resource.** The resource submission form is still being developed – please fill in as much information as you can (levels, description, context, etc.).
+The resource submission form is still being developed – please fill in as much information as you can (levels, description, context, etc.).
+However, don't worry overly about detailed curriculum links and other tags: Maggie will review and complete these areas when your resource is published.
 You will receive an email confirmation and your resource will be placed in an approval queue.
 It can take from 12 hours to 12 months before a resource is published.
 Many resources (doc, docx, txt, odt, ott) will be converted to copy-protected printable PDF files when published.
+Please avoid uploading PDF files as these will have to be converted back to Word files so that Maggie can add the skillsworkshop logo and other information.

-To suggest new external links you follow a similar procedure: after logging in, click on Create Content and then External Link.
+To suggest new external links you follow a similar procedure: after logging in, click on Shortcuts and then Create External Link.

 You can also contribute to the site by leaving feedback and comments about any resource or external link.
-Again, you must be logged in before you can use the add new comment feature.
+Again, you must be logged in before you can use the add new comment link which is found bottom right of any resource page.

 Benefits of contributing